sharpest-minds/hiring-tips/README.md

 And here's a list of ways of strengthening your LinkedIn profile.
 Many of these are the same as for your resume; some are solid (🙌) and some are amazing (🎉).
 Do these all:

 - Give yourself a tagline that looks like a job title, e.g., "Data Scientist", "Machine Learning Engineer", or "Machine Learning Researcher", depending on what describes your project best 🎉
-- In your description, list a few ML data types you're familiar working with (e.g., NLP, computer vision, time series) 🙌
 - Make sure you're smiling in your profile picture 🙌
+- In your description, list a few ML data types you're familiar working with (e.g., NLP, computer vision, time series).
+Recruiter will find you based on these keywords! 🎉
 - In your description, mention 2-3 key accomplishments you have in data science or ML.
-For example, "I saved company X $1M per year with a new ML model for widgets", "I hit the top 10% in this Kaggle competition using a novel approach", or even, "I couldn't find any datasets with video of grocery store shelves, [so I  went out and collected that data myself](https://towardsdatascience.com/the-cold-start-problem-how-to-build-your-machine-learning-portfolio-6718b4ae83e9)" 🎉
+Your format should be: I accomplished `X`, as measured by `Y`, by doing `Z`.
+For example, "I saved ABC Corp $1M per year by building them a new ML model for widgets", "I hit the top 10% in this Kaggle competition by applying the method from this research paper", or even, "I built a grocery store inventory manager 3X more efficient than the legacy system, [by collecting the data I needed with my smartphone](https://towardsdatascience.com/the-cold-start-problem-how-to-build-your-machine-learning-portfolio-6718b4ae83e9)" 🎉
 - In your description, mention what fields you're interested in (e.g., healthcare, finance).
 Don't mention more than 3 🙌
 - Include SharpestMinds in your experience, [using the same format as for your resume](#how-do-i-add-sharpestminds-to-my-resume) 🎉
 - If you've been promoted, list your original and promoted position as 2 job titles under one company heading 🙌
 - Make sure your writing is clear and concise.
 Use short sentences, with one idea per sentence 🎉
 - Make sure you add logos to the list of companies you've worked at 🙌

-Under construction! 🏗
+**How to do it:**

+(If you already have a LinkedIn profile, skip the first step.)

+1. Create your [LinkedIn](http://linkedin.com) profile.
+Make sure it's connected to an email account that you check regularly.

+The next steps involve subjecting your LinkedIn to multiple rounds of review. 🚨🚨 **Don't skip any of these steps, even if some of them overlap with each other:**

+2. Scroll back up to the "What to do" section above.
+Go through all the common mistakes I've listed (😑, ☠️) and **eliminate them from your resume.**

+3. Scroll back up _again_ to the "What to do" section above.
+Go through all the improvements I've listed (🙌, 🎉) and **add them to your resume.**

+4. As your _last_ step, ask your mentor to take a look at your LinkedIn and offer you some final advice.

+**Tip:** to fix spelling and grammar, download [Grammarly](https://www.grammarly.com) and the [Sapling.ai](https://sapling.ai) Chrome extension and run them _both_ over your resume.
+Start with Grammarly first, then use Sapling.
+Grammarly and Sapling catch different kinds of mistakes, but Sapling is better than Grammarly so it should be used last.

+**Why you're doing it:** You're going to be reaching out to hiring managers and CEOs on LinkedIn _a lot_.
+When you do, those hiring managers and CEOs will look at your profile as the first thing they do.
+So make sure it's bulletproof!

 ## Your Twitter account